Rep. Gallagher bill would force Biden to declassify Wuhan coronavirus lab leak theory intel

 "There's another debate about whether you could create a legal construct to hold the CCP accountable for the billions if not trillions of dollars of damages that they've caused through their malfeasance," he continued.

-Fox News' Brett Baier and Gregg Re contributed to this report.
+Fox News' Morgan Phillips, David Rutz, Brett Baier and Gregg Re contributed to this report.